pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 -->
 # Setting Up Security for a Distributed Mode Cluster

-In the Distributed Mode of running a cluster, each component runs separately on one or more processes, usually distributed across multiple machines.
+In the [distributed mode](../deployment/deployment.md#pravega-modes) of running a Pravega cluster, each service runs separately on one or more processes, usually spread across multiple machines.
 The deployment options in this mode include:

 * A manual deployment in hardware or virtual machines
 * Containerized deployments of these types: